cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 1. The ever increasing length if tokens are transfered to zones other than the source:

-If a token is transfered `n` times via IBC to a sink chain, the token denom will contain `n` pairs of prefixes, as shown on the format example above.
-This poses a problem because, while port and channel identifiers have a maximim length of 64 each, the SDK `Coin` type only accepts denoms up to 64 characters.
+If a token is transferred `n` times via IBC to a sink chain, the token denom will contain `n` pairs of prefixes, as shown on the format example above.
+This poses a problem because, while port and channel identifiers have a maximum length of 64 each, the SDK `Coin` type only accepts denoms up to 64 characters.
 Thus, a single cross-chain token, which again, is composed by the port and channels identifiers plus the base denomination, can exceed the length validation for the SDK `Coins`.

-This can result in undesired behaviors such as tokens not being abled to be transferred to multiple sink chains if the denomination exceeds the length or unexpected `panics` due to denomination validation failing on the receiving chain.
+This can result in undesired behaviours such as tokens not being able to be transferred to multiple sink chains if the denomination exceeds the length or unexpected `panics` due to denomination validation failing on the receiving chain.